All Products

 Virtual columns

-The virtual column feature allows you to map a column in a table to a virtual column in a search index when you create the search index.
-The type of the virtual column can be different from that of the column in the table.
-This allows you to create a column without modifying the table schema and data.
-The new column can be used to accelerate queries or can be configured with different tokenization methods.
+The virtual column feature lets you map a column from a table to a virtual column in a search index when you create the index.
+The type of the new virtual column can be different from the original column type in the table.
+This lets you create a new column without modifying the table schema and data.
+The new column can be used to accelerate queries or to use a different tokenizer.

 • You can configure different tokenization methods for Text fields that are mapped to the same field in a table.